The Clergy Leadership of St. James Welcomes You

 The Rt.
 Rev. Brian Lee Cole was ordained and consecrated as the fifth bishop of the Diocese of East Tennessee on December 2, 2017.
 He was elected June 28, 2017, during the electing portion of the 33rd Annual Convention of the diocese, succeeding the Rt.
 Rev. George Dibrell Young, who retired on December 2, 2017.
 (See Bishop Cole’s Official Website)

 As a bishop, he ordains priests and deacons and joins in the ordination of other church bishops.
-In these rites, the church stays in continuity with the apostles’ early church of the apostles through the laying on of hands.
+In these rites, the church remains in continuity with the apostles’ early church through the laying on of hands.

 Bishop Cole presides over the annual diocesan convention and has administrative responsibility and ecclesiastical authority over all diocesan activities.